Comprehensive Bookkeeping Tax Services UK: Expert Solutions for Small Businesses and Self-Employed

 Which VAT Schemes Are Available and How Do They Benefit Your Business?

-| VAT Scheme | Eligibility / Benefit | Ideal Business Type |
+| e | Eligibility / Benefit | Ideal Business Type |

 | Standard VAT | Full VAT accounting with input VAT reclaim; suited to businesses with regular VATable purchases | Businesses with high input VAT and normal trading cycles |